haipinglu/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

 Starting from this lab, you need to use *as many DataFrame functions as possible*.

+### Log mining

 1. On HPC, download the description of the NASA access log data to the `Data` directory via

     ```sh
     wget ftp://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html
     ```

-2. Load the Aug95 NASA access log data in Lab 1 and create a DataFrame with FIVE columns by **specifying** the schema according to the description in the downloaded html file.
+    Load the Aug95 NASA access log data in Lab 1 and create a DataFrame with FIVE columns by **specifying** the schema according to the description in the downloaded html file.
 Use this DataFrame for the following questions.

-3. Find out the number of **unique** hosts in total (i.e. in August 1995)?
+2. Find out the number of **unique** hosts in total (i.e. in August 1995)?
-4. Find out the most frequent visitor, i.e. the host with the largest number of visits.
+3. Find out the most frequent visitor, i.e. the host with the largest number of visits.

-5. Find out the average number of requests per post.
+### Linear regression for advertising

+4. Add regularisation to the [linear regression for advertising example](#Example-Linear-Regression-for-Advertising) and evaluate the prediction performance against the performance without any regularisation.
+Study at least three different regularisation settings.

+### Logistic regression for document classification

+5. Construct another test dataset for the [machine learning pipeline for document classification example](#Example-Machine-Learning-Pipeline-for-Document-Classification) with three test document samples: `"pyspark hadoop"`; `"spark a b c"`; `"mapreduce spark"` and report the prediction probabilities and the predicted labels for these three sample.

 ## 5. Additional ideas to explore (*optional*)

 **Note**: NO solutions will be provided for this part.

-- Find out the number of **unique** hosts on a particular day (e.g., 15th August).
-- Find out the number of **unique** return codes.
+### $\pi$ estimation

+- Change the number of partitions to a range of values (e.g. 2, 4, 8, 16, ...) and study the time cost for each value (e.g. by plotting the time cost against the number of partitions).
-- Find out the average number of requests per day.
+- Change the number of samples to study the variation in precision and time cost.

+### More log mining and machine learning

 - Find out the mean and standard deviation of the reply byte size.
+- Other questions in Lab 1 Task 6.
 - Explore more CSV data of your interest via Google or at [Sample CSV data](https://support.spatialkey.com/spatialkey-sample-csv-data/), including insurance, real estate, and sales transactions.
+- Explore the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.php) to build machine learning pipelines in PySpark for some datasets of your interest.